Quarterly Information

 QUARTERLY INSTRUCTION UPDATES

-- In-person lectures will be delivered in real-time and students can be required to attend lectures, discussions, labs, and exams as listed on the schedule of classes.
-Lectures should be recorded either through podcasting or Zoom (audio only is okay) for any student who is affected by COVID-19 and is unable to attend lecture(s) in-person due to illness/quarantine etc. Per the Academic Senate, no documentation can be requested of the student to verify their information.
+• In-person lectures will be delivered in real-time and students can be required to attend lectures, discussions, labs, and exams as listed on the schedule of classes.
+Lectures can be recorded either through podcasting or Zoom (audio only is okay) for any student who is affected by COVID-19 or illness and is unable to attend lecture(s) in-person due to illness/quarantine etc. but recording and/or podcasting is not required only recommended.
+Per the Academic Senate, no documentation can be requested of the student to verify their information.

 Additional Important Announcements

-In an effort to streamline and equally distribute workload, all HWSPH Education Program Coordinators will be involved in the TA appointment process, with a different Program Coordinator acting as a point person for each quarter.
-For TA-related business, we will be using the hwsphedteam@health.ucsd.edu email address, so if you have any questions regarding TA appointments, please contact us via that email.
+In an effort to streamline and equally distribute workload, all HWSPH Education Program Coordinators will be involved in the TA and Reader appointment process, with a different Program Coordinator acting as a point person for each quarter.
+For TA and/or Reader-related business, we will be using the hwsphedteam@health.ucsd.edu email address, so if you have any questions regarding TA and/or Reader appointments, please contact us via that email.

 Gradescope